fraserdominicdavid/geotech-pandas/docs/user-guide/lab.index.rst

 methods related to index property laboratory tests for each sample of each point in the :external:class:`~pandas.DataFrame`.
 The index properties of soil are the properties which help to assess the engineering behavior of soil and determine the classification of soil accurately.
-For information about the columns used by this subaccessor, see :ref:`columns_lab_index`.
+For information about the columns used by this subaccessor, see :ref:`soil-index-columns`.

 First, we import the necessary libraries,